venura449/Project_HM/README.md

 ## 📄 License

-This project is developed for educational and commercial use.
-Please ensure compliance with your local regulations and requirements.
+This project is developed by J.A Venura Jayasingha for BOOMERANG SOFTWARE ENGINEER RECRUITMENT PROCESS.

 ## 🚀 Future Enhancements